-Our business and affairs will be managed under the direction of our board of directors.
+Our business and affairs are managed under the direction of our board of directors.
 Our bylaws provide that our board of directors shall consist of one or more members and that the number of directors may be fixed from time to time by a majority vote of the directors then in office.
-Upon the closing of this offering, our board of directors will be comprised of the seven individuals identified above.
+Our board of directors is currently comprised of the seven individuals identified above.

-We anticipate that, prior to the completion of this offering, our board of directors will determine that each of Eric Doan, Michael D. Pruitt, Brad Yacullo and David Yacullo is an independent director under the rules of the NYSE American.
-In making this determination, the board of directors will consider the relationships that such individuals have with our Company and all other facts and circumstances that the board of directors deem relevant in determining their independence, including ownership interests in us.
+Our board of directors has determined that each of Eric Doan, Michael D. Pruitt, Brad Yacullo and David Yacullo is an independent director under the rules of the NYSE American.
+In making this determination, the board of directors considered the relationships that such individuals have with our Company and other facts and circumstances that the board of directors deemed relevant in determining their independence, including ownership interests in us.